HuangLab-SYSU/brokerchain-academic/README.md

 ## BrokerChain Wallet
 Users can visit the BrokerChain Wallet project ( https://github.com/HuangLab-SYSU/brokerwallet-academic/releases ) to download the BrokerChain Wallet app and run it on Android devices.
-The app allows users to manage their accounts and invest their BKC coins in DeFi protocols to earn extra revenue.
+The app allows users to manage their accounts and invest their BKC coins in DeFi protocols to earn revenue.

 ## Install BrokerChain Miner Client